1. Home

 3. How to save inactive google account

-The Google icon on a smartphone home screen
+How to keep Google account active shown on a smartphone home screen

 It might feel like Google’s inactive account policy is threatening, but there are actually good reasons for it.
 When it comes to security, it’s more likely for an inactive account to not use two-step verification and for its password to be used elsewhere, leaving it vulnerable to hackers.
 Also, since this two-year window forces Google to erase all your data, it prevents them from holding onto your personal information indefinitely.